sous-chefs/ntp/README.md

 ### mac_os_x_client recipe

-Mac OS X only.
-Apply on a Mac OS X host to configure NTP.
+macOS only.
+Apply on a macOS host to configure NTP.

 ## License & Authors